 - Ed McTaggart (Shotgun Angel - present): drums

 - Alex McDougal (Horrendous Disc): percussion

-- Tim Chandler (Doppelganger - present): bass, occasional trombone
+- Tim Chandler (Doppelganger - Dig Here Said the Angel; died in 2018): bass, occasional trombone

 - Rob Watson (Vox Humana - Fearful Symmetry): keys